Nevan32/BLUE-LOCK-RIVALS/README.md

-# ⚽ Roblox Script: Blue Lock : Rivals
+# ⚽ Roblox Script: Blue Lock: Rivals

 ### 🚀 Developed by **Nevan**

-Welcome to **Roblox Script: Blue Lock : Rivals**, a script designed to enhance your gaming experience with exclusive features.
+Welcome to **Roblox Script: Blue Lock: Rivals**, a script designed to enhance your gaming experience with exclusive features.
 This script is **keyless**, so you can use it hassle-free!

 ---